zencart/documentation/content/user/products/downloadable.md

 8. Download files should be loaded to the `/download` directory

-9. On the [Admin->Catalog->Attributes Controller](/user/admin_pages/catalog/attributes_controller/) page, you should see a green dot next to the filename of the Download itself.
-Similarly, on [Admin->Catalog->Downloads Manager](/user/admin_pages/catalog/downloads_manager/), you should see a green dot next to the file.
+9. On the [Admin > Catalog > Attributes Controller](/user/admin_pages/catalog/attributes_controller/) page, you should see a green dot next to the filename of the Download itself.
+Similarly, on [Admin > Catalog > Downloads Manager](/user/admin_pages/catalog/downloads_manager/), you should see a green dot next to the file.

 **See Also:**